-Benita is a Royal Burnham Restricted Class or a WB, they evolved from the classic West Solent One Design, one of the first affordable competitive racing boats needing only a small crew and ideal for coastal cruising.
+Benita is a classic example of a West Solent One Design or ‘W’ boats, she is W30 built by Berthon Marine in 1930 build number 358.
+They were one of the first affordable competitive racing boats needing only a small crew and ideal for coastal cruising.

 Throughout October and November the HMS team have been busy filing, fairing, priming and varnishing Benita’s hull and topsides and the transformation is in full swing, her elegant lines are starting to shine once again.